Acephoeni-X/ISTE-HACKATHON/Spam Filter/README.md

 - First type the command: `npm init` on terminal.
 - After install inpm, type: `npm install googleapis@39 --save` on terminal.
-- After that install the required modules: `npm i readlineSync`, `npm install chalk`
+- After that install the required modules: `npm i readline-sync`, `npm install chalk`
 - Then run the spamFilter.js by the code `node index.js` on terminal
 - There will be the link provide in api to authorize the gmail of yours.
 - After authorizing click on uadvance then click on unsafe as our app is not authorized with google yet.